 What about online data analytics courses?

-In addition to the university options above, a number of training providers including Coursera and EdX offer online courses in data analysis, with many leading to certification from industry leaders such as IBM or Microsoft.
+In addition to the university options above, a number of training providers including Coursera and EdX offer online courses in data science and analysis, with many leading to certification from industry leaders such as IBM or Microsoft.
 These courses are mainly free, although you may have to pay to get a verified certificate.